Nights of Lights: A Magical Time of Year

 St. Augustine Lighthouse and Maritime Museum is one of the most popular landmarks aglow with white lights, and Villa Zorayda’s candlelight tours are high on visitors’ must-see lists.
 The Holiday Tour of Homes and the Tour of Bed and Breakfast Inns also attract hundreds of merrymakers.

-St. Augustine is one of only a few Florida cities that have a holiday boat parade.
+St. Augustine and Palm Valley have a holiday boat parades.
 Sailboats, shrimp trawlers, schooners and private vessels large and small decorated with lights and other holiday décor float past a sea of onlookers that line the bayfront and bridge after dark.
-This year’s regatta is December 10.
+This year’s regatta is December 8.

 For a complete list of holiday events and for more information, start with our Nights of Lights page.